zigmhount/pdlooper/README.md

   - tracks for midi sequences?
 - Fancy stuff
   - include lv2 host with [lv2plugin~]?
-  - timeline editor to arrange loops (*à la* seq24/seq64)?
+  - arrange the tracks and scenes to start sequentially, while keeping the freedom to start/stop other tracks as wished
   - playlist?
   - support NSM protocol for use with Ray-Session?

 ## Inspiration
-This looper is heavily inspired from Seq24/[Seq64](https://github.com/ahlstromcj/sequencer64) and [Luppp](http://openavproductions.com/luppp/)/[Loopp](https://git.netzspielplatz.de/soundship/loopp), and takes some ideas from [FreeWheeling](https://github.com/free-wheeling/freewheeling) and [SuperBoucle](https://github.com/Vampouille/superboucle), and probably others I don't remember (and some other well-known commercial software).
+This looper is heavily inspired by Seq24/[Seq64](https://github.com/ahlstromcj/sequencer64) and [Luppp](http://openavproductions.com/luppp/)/[Loopp](https://git.netzspielplatz.de/soundship/loopp), and takes some ideas from [FreeWheeling](https://github.com/free-wheeling/freewheeling) and [SuperBoucle](https://github.com/Vampouille/superboucle), and probably others I don't remember (and some other well-known commercial software).